Important NH Notes

 The following graph tracks our expected legislation of online poker in New Hampshire on a state law level.
 It is currently already legal on a Federal level.
 This graph monitors the current rise or fall of expected legalization.

-There is no move to legalize online poker in New Hampshire.
-No bills have been tabled in the state legislature and there is no discussion in this regard among the legislators.
+New Hampshire introduced a bill, HB 562, on January 25, 2017 that would allow online gambling in the state.
+This bill was shelved but the future looks promising.
 In April 2010, New Hampshire Governor John Lynch was reported to be supportive [A] of the legalization of online gambling to close a growing budget deficit.
 However, this appeared incongruous because he was simultaneously opposing a Senate bill that sought to allow six brick and mortar casinos in the state.
-Ultimately, there was nothing done on this matter.

 Current Gambling Laws in New Hampshire